GovernorFancyPants/desolaterunner/_drafts/_posts/trail-running-in-lisbon.md

 **How to get there?**

-We took the train from Lisbon out to Cascais which takes about 30 minutes and from there we jumped on b<span style="font-size: 1rem;">us 403 (Cascais Terminal - Sintra Station) to Cabo da Roca, it takes about 25 minutes.
+We took the train from Lisbon out to Cascais which takes about 30 minutes and from there we jumped on bus 403 (Cascais Terminal - Sintra Station) to Cabo da Roca, it takes about 25 minutes.
 If you time it right you have about ten minutes between the train and the bus, so make sure you know the way to the bus terminal, otherwise you have to wait for 40 or so minutes for the next one.
-Or if you don't mind a bit of road running you can always start in Cascais and go all the way along the coast to Cabo da Roca.</span>
+Or if you don't mind a bit of road running you can always start in Cascais and go all the way along the coast to Cabo da Roca.

-<span style="font-size: 1rem;">From&nbsp;</span><span style="font-size: 1rem;">Azenhas do Mar we took b</span><span style="font-size: 1rem;">us 440 (Azenhas do Mar - Portela de Sintra Station) all the way to&nbsp;</span><span style="font-size: 1rem;">Portela de Sintra Station and jumped on the train back to the city.</span>
+From Azenhas do Mar we took bus 440 (Azenhas do Mar - Portela de Sintra Station) all the way to Portela de Sintra Station and jumped on the train back to the city.

-<span style="font-size: 1rem;">The buses are local and not very frequent so I would recommend checking the timetable at <a href="http://www.scotturb.com/">Scotturb</a>&nbsp;before going.&nbsp;</span><span style="font-size: 1rem;">They will cost you about 3-4 euros each and the same goes for the train.&nbsp;</span><span style="font-size: 1rem;">Also make sure to have plenty of wiggle room if things doesn't go according to plan.</span>
+The buses are local and not very frequent so I would recommend checking the timetable at [Scotturb](http://www.scotturb.com) before going.
+They will cost you about 3-4 euros each and the same goes for the train.
+Also make sure to have plenty of wiggle room if things doesn't go according to plan.

 <img src="/uploads/2017/10/20/IMG_5018-1.jpg" title="" style="">

-<span style="font-size: 1rem;"><b>What is the trail like?</b></span>
+**What is the trail like?**

-<span style="font-size: 1rem;">It's mostly single track in the beginning, technical at parts but mostly it's well established.
+It's mostly single track in the beginning, technical at parts but mostly it's well established.
 There are small secluded beaches everywhere with very few people but most of them involves deviating from the trail and a decent down to sea level.
 It's not much of a detour though and can be well worth it if you have the time. there are no place to buy food or drinks in the beginning except for in Cabo da Roca but after a while it will be more frequent places to get some energy for going on.
-When you arrive in Azenhas do Mar there are a few restaurants where you can eat, I'd recommend&nbsp;</span><span style="font-size: 1rem;">Restaurante Piscina Azenhas do Mar, great food and awesome ocean view albeit a little pricey.</span>
+When you arrive in Azenhas do Mar there are a few restaurants where you can eat, I'd recommend Restaurante Piscina Azenhas do Mar, great food and awesome ocean view albeit a little pricey.

 In the beginning it can be a little difficult finding your way since there is no marked trail, you have to do some guessing but as long as you stick to the coast it shouldn't be any problem.
-After a while you will connect to the <span style="font-size: 1rem;">GR11/E9 route which is marked by white and red stripes.
-You can follow it the rest of the way to Azenhas do Mar or even longer if you want to.</span>
+After a while you will connect to the GR11/E9 route which is marked by white and red stripes.
+You can follow it the rest of the way to Azenhas do Mar or even longer if you want to.

 <img src="/uploads/2017/10/21/IMG_5113-1-1.jpg" title="" style="">